-Although students who meet the above guidelines can take undergraduate courses tuition-free, students will be responsible for fees and other costs associated with the course.
+Although students who meet the above guidelines can take undergraduate courses tuition-free, students will be responsible for fees, textbooks, and other costs associated with the course.

 How do I get started?

-Contact the Registrar's office at 570-385-6125 to register for the Go-60 program and to check course availability.
-Students must bring a state or federal photo ID when registering.
+Contact the registrar's office at 570-385-6125 to register for the Go-60 program and to check course availability.
+Students must bring a valid state or federal photo ID when registering.

 Note Regarding Academic Standing